lurado/BetterAppleDocsets/README.md

 3. Remove each platform that has not been whitelisted with `--platform=...os`, and add hyperlinks to type names at the same time.
 4. Append [style_overrides.css](./style_overrides.css) to the styles of the extracted docset.
 5. Change the name and keyword of the generated docset in the docset’s Info.plist file.

+The best place to start reading and hacking the source code is the method `Hyphen#run(args)`.

 ## Why does Hyphen remove languages (Objective-C/Swift)?